Steps for Setting Up An Outgoing Subaward Issued by Northeastern:

 The Northeastern PI must approve all subaward invoices to attest that all subrecipient charges appear reasonable and the progress to date on the project is satisfactory.

 If your subaward is more than one year in length, a subaward amendment will be needed.
-Please submit a Subaward Request Form for year two of the subaward (and for each subsequent year) approximately one month prior to the year two start date if possible.
-Be sure to include the year two line item budget and SOW (if different from year 1).The subaward amendment agreement with the cumulative subaward dollar amount will be drafted by the Subawards Office and sent to the subrecipient for review, negotiation, and signature.
-The subaward will then be reviewed and signed by ORAF.
-The PO/Encumbrance will be modified by the Subawards Office to reflect the new subaward amendment amount.
+Please submit a Subaward Request Form for year two of the subaward (and for each subsequent year) approximately one month prior to the year two start date, if possible.
+Be sure to include the year two line item budget and SOW (if different from year 1).The subaward amendment agreement with the cumulative subaward dollar amount will be drafted by the subaward manager and sent to the subrecipient for review, negotiation, and signature.
+The subaward will then be reviewed and signed by Nu-RES.
+The PO/Encumbrance will be modified by the subaward manager to reflect the new subaward amendment amount.

 - The period of performance of a subaward cannot start earlier or end later than the period of performance of the main grant award.